-- Be sure to perform a positive control assembly reaction with Gibson Master Mix, as described on page 11. - Use the competent cells provided with the kit (NEB 5-alpha, NEB #C2987).
-The components of the Gibson Master Mix may inhibit the functionality of competent cells from other companies. - Perform the transformation procedure exactly as described on page 12. - Competent cells may be thawed only once and cannot be repeatedly frozen and thawed without extreme loss in competency.
+- Be sure to perform the positive control assembly reaction with 2X Gibson Master Mix, followed by transformation using competent cells from (NEB #C2987) as described on page 11,12.
+If competent cells are purchased from other manufacture, dilute assembled products 4 times with $H_2O$ prior transformation.
+This can be achieved by mixing 5 μl of assembled products with 15 μl of $H_2O$ .
+Add 2 μl of the diluted assembled product to competent cells. - Competent cells may be thawed only once and cannot be repeatedly frozen and thawed without extreme loss in competency.
 Cells are best thawed on ice and DNA added as soon as the last bit of ice in the tube disappears. - Do not vortex competent cells.
 Mix cells and DNA by gently pipetting up and down.
 Check cell competency by transforming 100 pg of pUC19 plasmid provided with the kit.
-Expect 1-3 x 10° colonies formed/μg DNA after overnight incubation on LB-ampicilin plates at 37°C.
+Expect 1-3 x 10 colonies formed/μg DNA after overnight incubation on LB-ampicilin plates at 37°C.